salabim/salabim/readme.md

 ## Getting Started

-To start using Salabim, visit [www.salabim.org](www.salabim.org) for installation instructions and further details.
+To start using salabim, visit [www.salabim.org](www.salabim.org) for installation instructions and further details.

 ---